 Managing Ponds & Shorelines

 Ponds add beauty to a landscape, but they can also benefit wildlife by providing habitat.
-Ponds can provide food sources, clean water for drinking or living, shelter, and nesting sites or nesting material for many types of wildlife including birds and butterflies.
+Ponds can provide food sources, clean water for drinking or living, shelter, and nesting sites or nesting material for many types of wildlife, including birds and butterflies.
 In turn, we humans benefit from the ecosystem services we receive for free by having a pond, like more mosquito-eating dragonflies.
-Since many of our natural wetlands and natural ponds have been removed or degraded, landscape ponds can help if we follow these suggestions when planning, constructing and maintaining your pond:
+Since many of our natural wetlands and natural ponds have been removed or degraded, landscaped ponds can help if we follow these suggestions when planning, constructing, and maintaining a pond:

-- Add a buffer of native plants around the pond.
-Native plants will stabilize the shoreline and provide habitat for wildlife.
+- Add a buffer of native plants around the pond to stabilize the shoreline and provide habitat for wildlife.

 HOA Detention Basins